The

 "Personal

-Having emerged from the age of 'I want to know' into the age of 'I
+Having emerged from the age of 'I believe' into the age of 'I

 know',